Rank Function

 Summary of RANK and DENSE_RANK

-The recommendation is to learn SQL in a good online course provider.
-Then your knowledge on writing SQL queries will improve much better.
+The recommendation is to learn SQL from a good online course provider.
+Then your knowledge of writing SQL queries will improve much better.
 If you are interested you can try learning SQL here.